msinnes/dom/@packages/msinnes-dom/README.md

 The context `Consumer` component can be used to access a context value through inline jsx.
 The component's first child must be a function, and the first parameter of the function will be the context value.
 The function should then return the desired render.
 This case would render the same way as the prior examples.

+#### - I will go ahead and say now that the consumer part of the api was developed based on the React model, but the Consumer component isn't a really nice way of getting these values.
+The longevity of this feature is up for debate.

 # Hooks